EdieGodwin/Final_Project_EdieGodwin/README.md

 I will present my project using Shorthand.
 Their smooth scrolling will be conducive to the flow of my story and the format will allow me to frame the story without having to touch a powerpoint

 ## User Research Protocol: ##
 _Target Audience:_ Community Groups/ Citizen Action Orgs.
 _Identifying Individuals to Interview:_ A local community group meets at the public library on Saturdays and several Lawrenceville residents go to my gym.
 Both groups would be open to looking at and critiquing my planning documents.
 _Interview Script:_
 1. What do you think the point of this graph/chart is?
 2. What tells you that (their response) is the point of the graph/chart?
 3. What tone is conveyed by the color palette used?
 What do these colors remind you of or make you feel?
 4. How would you use this graph/chart?

-Findings
+## Findings ##
 I presented my sketches to four people and below I have summarized the responses that I got for each sketch.

-Median Household Income (2011 v.
-2017)
+### Median Household Income (2011 v.
+2017) ###
-Everyone who saw it understood that it was a comparison of median household income and that it had increased from 2011 to 2017.
+1. Everyone who saw it understood that it was a comparison of median household income and that it had increased from 2011 to 2017.
-It had a “clear title” and “is a simple graph”
+2. It had a “clear title” and “is a simple graph”
-The colors used gave it a positive feeling- influencing what people answered next:
+3. The colors used gave it a positive feeling- influencing what people answered next:
-Most people said they would use this graph to show that Lawrenceville is doing better now than it was and that they might show this to potential commercial investors
+4. Most people said they would use this graph to show that Lawrenceville is doing better now than it was and that they might show this to potential commercial investors

-Change in Demographic Composition from 2011 to 2017 People had to look at this one longer to understand what it is, but they all came to understand it on their own.
+### Change in Demographic Composition from 2011 to 2017 ###
+1. People had to look at this one longer to understand what it is, but they all came to understand it on their own.
 (Some people would ask why it started in the center but then would see that it is a % change)
-Again, this one has a clear title, but most people wanted the demographic categories spelled out, not just represented by one or two letters.
+2. Again, this one has a clear title, but most people wanted the demographic categories spelled out, not just represented by one or two letters.
-People liked the colors for this one because they made it very easy to distinguish one column from another.
+3. People liked the colors for this one because they made it very easy to distinguish one column from another.
-Half thought they might use this to give background and context for Lawrenceville, the other half was unsure of a specific way to use it but said they did think it could be useful.
+4. Half thought they might use this to give background and context for Lawrenceville, the other half was unsure of a specific way to use it but said they did think it could be useful.

-Median Home Value (2011 v.
-2017)
+### Median Home Value (2011 v.
+2017) ###
-All respondents looked at this one the longest and were unsure of the conclusion they came to (even though it was correct, they weren’t confident in their answer)
+1. All respondents looked at this one the longest and were unsure of the conclusion they came to (even though it was correct, they weren’t confident in their answer)
-Again, respondents were unsure in their answer, telling me that the average person is not as comfortable reading a distribution as I assumed they would be.
+2. Again, respondents were unsure in their answer, telling me that the average person is not as comfortable reading a distribution as I assumed they would be.
-No real comment on tone, mostly that it looks cheerful.
+3. No real comment on tone, mostly that it looks cheerful.
-People were unsure of how to use this outside of a paper.
+4.  eople were unsure of how to use this outside of a paper.

-Changes Implemented:
+## Changes Implemented: ##

-Median Household Income (2011 v.
-2017)
+### Median Household Income (2011 v.
+2017) ###
 Because we’re talking about gentrification and displacement of low-income families, I changed the colors here to be a little darker for a more serious tone.
-Change in Demographic Composition from 2011 to 2017
+### Change in Demographic Composition from 2011 to 2017 ###
 No changes made.
-Median Home Value (2011 v.
-2017)
+### Median Home Value (2011 v.
+2017) ###
 This one I changed to be a bar graph, something that I think most people are more familiar with and can understand faster than they could the distribution.